 Features to look for in children’s phone plans

 When it comes to picking the best features for your child’s mobile plan, you’ll need to consider what type of phone user they will be.
 Will they be a light or heavy data user?
-Are they likely to make lots of calls?
-Will they more likely send lots of text messages?
-It goes without saying that unlimited calls and lots of data would be great for anyone, but these are the two factors most likely to bump up the cost.
+Kids generally love to text and use data, but having some modicum of calls is also hugely beneficial.
 Therefore consider the following as bare minimum requirements for a good phone plan for kids.

-- Long expiry periods: Cheap prepaid plans tend to come with very short expiry periods of 7-10 days, but you might want to consider a plan with a long expiry.
+- Longer Expiry Periods: Cheap prepaid plans tend to come with very short expiry periods of 7-10 days, but you might want to consider a plan with a long expiry.
 This would reduce the risk of your child being left with no credit to call or text you, while also taking away the hassle of having to recharge regularly.
 This will not be an issue with postpaid plans which provide a constant service.

 The type of features that best meet your child’s phone use may also be related to their age, with older teenagers more likely to require a lot of data for video streaming and Facebook.
 So, let’s look at some possible options for kids at various ages:

 At this age, unlimited texts seem like a great idea so you can always stay in touch, but unlimited calls and lots of data may not be a huge priority – especially if you want to keep costs fairly low.
-Therefore a cheap prepaid plan should suffice, with the likes of Vodafone, Optus, Coles Mobile and the aforementioned OVO Mobile all coming up with some good, basic, cheap options at $10 or less.
-But remember to keep an eye open for short expiry times with plans $10 and under.
+Remember to keep an eye open for short expiry times with plans $10 and under.

 You’ll have noticed that, when it comes to postpaid plans for kids, it’s often the smaller service providers offering the cheapest deals.
 But if your son or daughter is really into music, it could pay to go with one of the bigger carriers which offer discounted access to music streaming services, even on no contract plans.

 Telstra’s BYO plans all provide either a 6 or 12 month membership to Apple Music (depending on which value plan you choose), plus you can stream music data-free during this period.
-Optus and Virgin Mobile both offer data-free streaming from Spotify, Google Play Music, iHeartRadio and Pandora.
+Optus and Virgin Mobile both offer data-free streaming from Spotify, Google Play Music and iHeartRadio.

 If it’s sports content or data-free video streaming your kids want, you’ll likely have to go with a contract option from one of the big carriers.
 Optus provides data-free Netflix viewing and English Premier League soccer on its most expensive plans, or at an extra cost on others, while Telstra has AFL and NRL footy available on selected plans plus Foxtel Now packages on some of the more premium phone plans.
-However, these plans will set you back the big bucks!
+However, these plans will usually set you back the big bucks!